 In Sotho (Lesotho): Matswalo a Morena a Mabotse

 In Swahili (Tanzania, Kenya): Kuwa na Krismasi njema

 In Egyptian Arabic (Egypt): Colo sana wintom tiebeen

 In Yoruba (Nigeria): E ku odun, e hu iye' dun

-This article was updated by Jessica Macdonald on April 26th 2017.
+This article was updated and re-written in part by Jessica Macdonald on November 7 2019.